Xaxetrov/OSCAR/README.md

 * Manage context switch for the transition from an agent to the other
 * Fix neural network save in DQL algorithm [learning_tools/baseline/dqn/custom_learn.py](https://github.com/Xaxetrov/OSCAR/blob/master/learning_tools/baseline/dqn/custom_learn.py)
-* Allow to generate the "general-learning-v0" with as parameter the config file to use (and the map ?) ((this will not work when using the  `gym.make` command but nothing forgive us to use our own constructor))
+* Allow to generate the "general-learning-v0" with as parameter the config file to use (and the map ?) ((this will not work when using the  `gym.make` command but nothing forbid us to use our own constructor))
 * Improve Readme:
-    * configuration file
-    * meta action
+    * Complete the run section
     * schema of the commanding structure
     * scripted agent ?
     * specific utils ?